The Big Chill (film): Production

 Kasdan's wife Meg was placed in charge of compiling period-appropriate songs for the soundtrack.
 She heard "I Heard It Through the Grapevine" for the first time in many years while picking her son up at camp, listening to a Marvin Gaye cassette, and was struck by how the song with no dialogue would make a perfect start to the film.

 It was decided before filming that "Ain't Too Proud to Beg" by The Temptations would be used for the cleanup after dinner scene, so the cast were given headphones so that they could hear the song during filming, making it easier for them to keep the beat.

 JoBeth Williams recalled filming a scene flashing back to the characters in 1968.
 "It was just wonderful to shoot", she said.
-"They rented this big house in Atlanta and installed bead curtains, rock posters, incense, 1968 Life magazines—it was a real time warp."
+"They rented this big house in Atlanta and installed beaded curtains, rock posters, incense, 1968 Life magazines—it was a real time warp."
 Williams says that, in the scene, her character was living with William Hurt's character and ignoring Tom Berenger's.
 The Alex character, played by Kevin Costner "looking like a scruffy James Dean", was also in the scene.
 "That turned out to be the problem...
 Nobody could live up to that role after the build-up through the film, and audiences said they didn't want to see anybody try.
 So the last 10 minutes of the film were just cut out."
 Filming concluded on February 7, 1983.

 Consequently, Costner only appears as the body of Alex in the coffin during the opening title sequence.
 According to Kasdan, it was his decision to axe the scenes which were to appear at the end of the film as a flashback.
 "It didn't work," he said in an interview with the Toronto Star.
 "I felt so bad about it."
 Costner was given a role in Kasdan's next film, the 1985 western Silverado, as Jake, the younger brother of Emmett, played by Scott Glenn, alongside fellow Big Chill cast member Kevin Kline, who played Paden.